muellermax/Covid-19-Chile-Dashboard/README.md

 * Map of Santiago de Chile with number of infections in the differenct city districs

 ### Installation
 This project uses the following python packages: plotly, pandas, flask, gunicorn.
-For the deployment of the app I tried Heroku.
+For the deployment of the app I use Render.

 ### Data sources